 1098-T Tuition Statements

-The Blinn College District reports qualified tuition and educational expenses billed to the student in a calendar year.
-Due to the provisions of FERPA, Blinn cannot provide 1098-T information to parents or to tax preparers.
-Students can access their tax information through the ECSI website and may pass it along as necessary.
+The Blinn College District reports qualified tuition and educational expenses paid in a calendar year.
+In order to comply with FERPA regulations, Blinn cannot provide 1098-T information to parents or to tax preparers.
+Students can access their 1098-Ts from our 3rd party provider ECSI, and can pass them along as necessary.

 Students who may not receive a 1098-T

-- Students who take courses for which no academic credit is offered, even if the student is otherwise enrolled in a degree program.
+- Students who take courses for which no academic credit is offered, even if the student is otherwise entered in a degree program.

 - Non-resident alien students; unless requested by the student.

-- Students whose qualified tuition and related expenses are entirely waived or paid entirely with scholarships and or grants.
+- Students whose qualified tuition and related expenses are entirely waived or paid entirely with scholarships, grants, exemptions, or third-party billing contracts.

-- Students whose qualified tuition and related expenses are covered by a formal billing arrangement between Blinn and the student’s employer or a governmental agency, such as the Department of Veterans Affairs or the Department of Defense.
+- Students whose qualified tuition and related expenses are covered by a formal billing arrangement between Blinn and the student’s employer or a government agency, such as the Department of Veteran Affairs or the Department of Defense.

-Students who would like to access an electronic copy of their 1098-T statement, or who have questions about their 1098-T statement should go to the Heartland ECSI website (https://heartland.ecsi.net/).
+When 1098-Ts are released, they will be available and accessible through the Heartland ECSI web portal.
+Students who would like to access an electronic copy of their 1098-T statement, or who have questions about how to receive an electronic copy of their 1098-T statement should go to the Heartland ECSI website.

-- Student’s zip code of his/her permanent address, as on file with Blinn
+- Zip code of permanent address on file with Blinn

-If you require assistance during this process, ECSI maintains a live chat feature that is easily accessible.
-Look for the live chat drop down on your screen, click, and open the feature.
+If you require assistance at any time during this process, ECSI maintains a Live Chat feature that is easily accessible on the Heartland ESCI webpage.

-ECSI also maintains 1098-T files online for tax years 2006 – 2016.
-To obtain a 1098-T in this time period, follow the directions for obtaining a 2017 1098-T as given above.
-For tax years before 2006, contact the Blinn Business Office for further details.
+Heartland ECSI also maintains 1098-T files online for tax years 2006-2019.
+To obtain a 1098-T in this time, follow the same directions given above for obtaining a 2020 1098-T. 1098-Ts are not available for tax years prior to 2005; if you need assistance for one of these years, contact the Blinn Business Office for further details.

-- Blinn does not provide assistance in the preparation of tax returns.
+- The Blinn College District does not provide assistance in the preparation of tax returns.
 Questions regarding the usage of 1098-Ts in a tax return need to be directed to the student’s tax preparer.

-- Examples of qualified tuition are tuition, general fee, and course fees.
-Expenses that are NOT qualified educational expenses are vehicle registration fees, meal plans, or dormitory charges.
+- Examples of qualified tuition and educational expenses are tuition, general fees, and course fees.
+Expenses that are NOT qualified educational expenses are dormitory charges, meal plans, vehicle registration fees, and parking tickets.